CSS Georgia (1862): Confederate States Navy

 On her arrival, in the spring of 1864 to the port city of Mogador, Morocco, her crew upon landing, was driven off by local Moroccans.
-This resluted in the only time the Confederacy would fire guns in hostility outside of North America.
+This resulted in the only time the Confederacy would fire guns in hostility outside of North America.

 On 2 May 1864 she was taken to Liverpool and sold on 1 June 1864 to a merchant of that city over the protest of Charles Francis Adams, Sr., United States Minister to Great Britain.
 The steamer again put to sea on 11 August 1864, and on 15 August 1864 was captured by the United States Navy frigate off Portugal.
 She was sent into Boston, Massachusetts, where she was condemned and sold as a lawful prize of the United States.

 Merchant ship

 The ship was documented as the U.S. merchant ship SS Georgia in New Bedford, Massachusetts, on 5 August 1865.
 She was reregistered in Canada in 1870.
 The property of the Quebec and Gulf Ports Company and still named SS Georgia, she was on a voyage from Halifax, Nova Scotia, to Portland, Maine, when she was wrecked without loss of life on the Northern Triangles, a reef in Penobscot Bay off the coast of Maine, at on 14 January 1875 while steaming at night in a snowstorm.